 Removing trim helps make the plant’s buds achieve the classic nug look, but it also helps remove some unnecessary parts of the plant, at least in terms of smoking.
 But some of these parts, although low in potency, can still be consumed.
 And yes, you can still get high.
 Or, at the very least, achieve a higher level of physical and mental wellness.

 Basically, any part that still contains trichomes can be saved for later use.
 Luckily, some of these trichomes still contain some of the basic ingredients to get you high, such as terpenes and cannabinoids.

 One of the more popular uses for weed trim, at least for those still trying to achieve that psychoactive high we all know and love, is simply making cannabutter for edibles.
 So it’s no surprise that cannabutter is first on the list of what to do with weed trim.

 When using weed trim for cannabutter, you might find yourself with a more CBD-heavy edible, which is one that won’t necessarily get you high.
 However, if you happen to get lucky and score a trichome-heavy trim leaf, you might get a decent amount of THC in your cannabutter.

 The first step is to decarboxylate the trim.
 This is necessary to gain the maximum potency in your edibles.

-When making cannabutter out of trim, make sure it’s ground to a mulch-like texture.
+One thing to keep in mind when making cannabutter out of trim—make sure it’s ground to a mulch-like texture.
 In this case, a food processor or blender would be ideal, as a regular grinder might not work in this instance.